Libraries and Dependencies

 State Management

-State management is done with /.
+State management is done with Reduxarrow-up-right/React-Reduxarrow-up-right.
 Redux is a classic, and a good fit here given the frequent state updates, partial state access, and potentially high cost of re-rendering the map.
 Our built-in actions use just a reducer and inline-actions, rather than an additional actions file:

 // some component